linilss/dat255/Reflektioner/gustav_nilsson.md

 	9-13, Android studio = 4h
 Wednesday:
 	8-12 Android studio = 4 hours
-	13-17 Android studio = 4 hours
+	13-17, Android studio = 4 hours
 Sunday:
-	19-21 Android Studio = 3 hours
+	19-21, Android Studio = 3 hours

 Monday:
-	9-12 Try to get Expo and app to work = 3 hours
+	9-12, Try to get Expo and app to work = 3 hours
-	13-15 Föreläsning = 2 hours
+	13-15, Lecture = 2 hours
 Tuesday:
-    18-20 Try to get Expo and app to work = 2 hours
+    18-20, Try to get Expo and app to work = 2 hours
 Sunday:
-    17-21 Try to get Expo and app to work = 4 hours
+    17-21, Try to get Expo and app to work = 4 hours

 Monday:
-	13-17 Try to get Expo and app to work with the group = 4 hours
+	13-17, Try to get Expo and app to work with the group = 4 hours
 Wednesday:
+    13-16, Meeting = 3 hours

+## Week 4
+### What do I want to learn or understand better?
+I still have a hard time grasping the overall functionality of the PortableCDM-app, where things happen, where and how data is stored and such.
+I need to take a deepdive and try to understand the application at its core to be able to work with it, and make changes to it, more efficiently.

+### How can I help someone else, or the entire team, to learn something new?
+Since I have successfully made changes to the app now that actually work, I believe I can help others at least somewhat in doing the same, with tips on where some things are and how some things work.
+Whenever questions are asked I do my best to try and answer them.

+### What is my contribution towards the team’s application of scrum?
+Unfortunately I missed the weekly scrum where the group reflection was written due to people coming to fix a water leakage in my appartment.
+Since I missed that, I also missed the beginning of the sprint.
+However, I have signed up for a task (K8) in the sprint backlog, as well as attended at any other meetings with the group.

+### What is my contribution towards the team’s deliveries?
+My task for this sprint was to set up the default favorite states in the app to match the one that needed according to the states collected by Fredrik (which consisted of both those in the minimum required states documents, as well as the ones requested by the end-user)
+I had a bit of trouble doing this since I do not understand the code of the app very well, but after some trial and error I succesfully located the place where they are set when the app is started for the first time, as well as filled in the required states as defaults.

+**My total time spent was 10 hours**
+Thursday:
+    16-17, Reflection + planning = 1 hour
+Friday:
+	13-17, Working with Git and Expo + Task K1 = 4 hours
+Sunday:
+	10-12, Working on Task K1 = 2 hours
+Monday:
-    13-16 Möte = 3 hours
+    13-16, Working on Task K1 = 3 hours